QuietJoon/random-adaptor/Documents/Basic_Design.md

 ## Self structure

-Build monad adapters and distribution wrapper based on basic functions provided by this package.
+Build monad adapters and distribution adaptor based on basic functions provided by this package.